 Factors NOT Considered – Several other factors are worth mentioning, in that they do not impact eligibility for senior care bridge loans.
 Since the loan is typically given to the family, and not the individual in need of care, age is not a factor in eligibility.
 Furthermore, the health condition of the applicant is not relevant to the approval process.
 Also, marital status does not impact eligibility.
 Veteran status is only relevant to loan eligibility if the individual in need of care is waiting for approval of veterans’ benefits.

-These loans are intended as a bridge until an alternative source of funding becomes available, such as selling a home or receiving a VA pension, and the monthly payments are structured to be very low.
+These loans are intended as a bridge until an alternative source of funding becomes available, such as selling a home or receiving a VA pension.
+The monthly payments are structured to be very low.
 The 9-month sample repayment table below assumes the borrower requires a loan of $3,000 each month to pay for care.
 This schedule assumes a monthly, interest-only payment of about $8.00 per $1,000 borrowed.

 |Sample Assisted Living Loan Repayment Table|